“The only place where success comes before work is in the dictionary.”

 Informational interviews have become a common practice among American professionals, but many English language learners remain unfamiliar with this type of networking and job search activity.
 ESL teachers can create both compelling classroom assignments and provide opportunities for ESL students to explore their career options by including informational interviews in their courses.

 As readers of this blog know, I have given several presentations at CATESOL conferences on “Informational Interviews: A Practical, Multi-skill Activity for High Intermediate and Advanced ESL Students.”
-Based on my six years of assigning both undergraduate native speakers and international graduate students at the University of Southern California to conduct informational interviews, this presentation demonstrated how this one presentation assignment can lead to an entire month of engaging, demanding, and career-focused lessons for advanced ESL students.
-Students expand their vocabulary, write questions, conduct an off-campus interview with a working professional in a field of interest, and share the career advice they collected in a short oral presentation.
+Based on my years of experience of teaching both undergraduate native speakers and international graduate students at the University of Southern California, I’ve found that practicing informational interviews as an oral assignment can lead to an entire month of engaging, demanding, and career-focused lessons for advanced ESL students.
+Students expand their vocabulary, write questions, conduct an off-campus interview with a working professional in a field of interest, and share the career advice they collected in a short presentation.
 It’s a challenging, satisfying, and popular assignment in my oral skills classes.

 Informational interviews can also be used with high school students as they begin to focus on their career ambitions.
-Here is a short list of additional links that I found last night as I prepared my presentation.
+Here is a short list of additional links that I’ve curated on the subject.
 The links are loosely organized from the most general sites that explain the concept to general audiences in simple English to professional documents for more specialized, often graduate-school audiences.
 Adult and community college ESL programs would probably find the earlier links more helpful than the later ones.
 As ever, use or lose.

 Quintessential Careers emphasizes the importance of informational interviews in short, clear, and informative articles.
 High intermediate and advanced ESL students should be able to handle the vocabulary.